antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

 ### Mutations
-Now we would like to look into colorectal cancer associated mutations and see is they are specific for one of the CMS groups
+Now we would like to look into colorectal cancer associated mutations and see if they are specific for one of the CMS groups
 * On the main page, select the Guinney dataset if it is not selected in box 2 yet
 * Choose the **relate 2 tracks** analysis to show the different ratios of mutations per CMS subtype.
 * For the *X track* choose **cms_final (5 cat)** and for the *Y track* choose **mutant_braf (3 cat)** mutations.
 * Select the *Graph type* **stacked barplot (%)**
 *The Guinney dataset contains several datasets put together.
-To only look at the samples from studies that looked at the mutational aberrations, use the Sample Filter with the setting *Subset track*, select **mutant_braf (3 cat)** and in the pop-up check the boxes of **0 (776) and 1(87)**.
-We thus eliminate the samples from this analysis for which it is not known whether they have a BRAF mutations (value nd gets omitted).
+To only look at the samples from studies that looked at the mutational aberrations, use the Sample Filter with the setting *Subset Track*, select **mutant_braf (3 cat)** and in the pop-up check the boxes of **0 (776) and 1(87)**.
+We thus eliminate the samples from this analysis for which it is not known whether they have a BRAF mutation (value nd gets omitted).
 Click
   **Ok** and then **Submit**.

 ------